aniketGhetla/Road-Accident-Analysis-Dashboard/README.md

-# 🎉 Exploring Student Nightlife: Heidelberg vs. Mannheim 🎉
+# 🚗 Leeds Road Accident Dashboard 🚨

 ## Overview
-This project compares the nightlife scenes in **Heidelberg** and **Mannheim**, using insights from student surveys, Google Maps data, and event calendars.
+This Tableau project analyzes road accident data in Leeds, providing insights into accident trends, traffic trends, and contributing factors such as weather, road surface and lightining conditions.
+The goal is to aid in understanding road safety challenges and inform data-driven solutions.

 ---